NGO Management Internship in Malawi

 ORGANIZATION

 Malawi Schools Permaculture Clubs (MSPC) is a nonprofit that promotes permaculture principles to children in Malawi.
-Based in Nkhata Bay, in the north of the country, the organisation supports primary school teachers in the area who want to run after-school permaculture clubs.
-MSPC provides all the relevant training for the teachers, as well as a structured club programme for them to follow.
+Based in Nkhata Bay, in the north of the country, the organization supports primary school teachers in the area who want to run after-school permaculture clubs.
+MSPC provides all the relevant training for the teachers, as well as a structured club program for them to follow.
 This includes a resource pack of weekly lessons and activities, basic equipment needed to run clubs, and infrastructure to support and motivate teachers throughout the year.

 TASKS & REQUIreMENTS